DavidOlutmi/OverTheWire-Bandit/README.md

 -  Find the password in the only human-readable file in the inhere directory.

 🧠 Approach
--  Use file to identify the human-readable (ASCII) file.
+-  Use a file to identify the human-readable (ASCII) file.

 -  Use find to locate a file with the correct size.